Masked Gradient-Based Causal Structure Learning: Experiments

-We consider nonlinear causal relationships with quadratic functions, as in \citet{Zhu2020causal}.
+We consider nonlinear relationships with quadratic functions, as in \citet{Zhu2020causal}.
 This data model is also identifiable \citep{Peters2014causal}.
 With prior knowledge that the causal relationship follows a quadratic function, \citet{Zhu2020causal} used a similar idea from GraN-DAG to modify NOTEARS by constructing an equivalent weighted adjacency matrix.
-We refer to this method as NOTEARS-quad in this paper.
-A Quadratic Regression based pruning method (QR pruning) has also been shown to perform well for this data model, so we will use it for all the methods in this experiment.
-Details for experiment setup, NOTEARS-quad and QR-pruning can be found in Appendix~\ref{more_exp_quadratic}.
+We refer to this method as NOTEARS-quad in this work and omit its details here; see \citet[Appendix~E]{Zhu2020causal} for a detailed description.
+A Quadratic Regression based pruning method (QR pruning) has also been shown to perform well for this data model, so we use it for all methods here.
+Details for experiment setup and QR pruning can be found in Appendix~\ref{more_exp_quadratic}.

-We may also utilize the prior knowledge to apply quadratic functions to modeling causal relationships and the resulting method is denoted as MaskedQR.
-Note that, for NOTEARS-quad, there is extra effort to derive explicitly the equivalent adjacency matrix and further to implement the method based on this matrix.
-By contrast, our method only requires replacing the feed-forward NNs with quadratic functions.
+We may also utilize the prior knowledge to apply quadratic regressions to modeling causal relationships and denote the resulting method as MCSL-quad.
+For NOTEARS-quad, there is extra effort to derive explicitly the equivalent adjacency matrix and further re-implement the method.
+By contrast, our method only requires replacing the MLPs with quadratic functions.

-For better visualization, we report the average SHDs in Fig.~\ref{fig:results_quadratic} with detailed results including standard deviations and TPRs given in Appendix~\ref{more_exp_quadratic}.
-MaskedNN and MaskedQR have a similar performance and outperform the other methods.
-This also indicates that MaskedNN has a strong expressive power, as its performance is on par with MaskedQR that utilizes the knowledge of the form of causal relationships.
-CAM performs relatively well despite that the causal additive assumption does not hold.
-Although NOTEARS-quad is specifically designed for quadratic functions, it has a similar performance to GraN-DAG and is outperformed by CAM.
-We believe that it is because the equivalent adjacency matrix makes the optimization problem more complicated and harder to solve, as also observed in \citet{Zhu2020causal}.
+Here we only consider methods that perform well in the experiment from Section \ref{exp_gp}.
+For better visualization, we report the average SHDs in Figure~\ref{fig:results_quadratic}, with detailed results including standard deviations and TPRs given in Appendix~\ref{more_exp_quadratic}.
+MCSL-MLP and MCSL-quad have a similar performance and outperform the other methods by a large margin.
+This also shows that MCSL-MLP has a strong expressive power, as its performance is on par with MCSL-quad that utilizes the knowledge of the form of causal relationships.
+Although NOTEARS-quad is specifically designed for quadratic functions, it performs poorly here.
+We believe that it is because the equivalent adjacency matrix makes the optimization problem more complicated and difficult to solve.